2DGD-F0TH/2DGD_F0TH/chapters/017_Testing.md

 As we can see, the test makes use of the "assert" statement, which in many languages raises an error when the "assert" is false.
 This means that if, for some reason, the `sum_two_numbers` function was edited to return "2+2=5", an exception would be raised when the test is run.

+Care should be taken when making automated tests: they should be as simple as possible, to avoid the presence of bugs in the tests themselves, also, like all code in the world, it's subject to its own maintenance: you should thoroughly comment your tests, and if the tested component changes, the connected test should change too, or it may fail.

 ### Manual Testing

 Sometimes also called "play testing", this is usually divided in time periods, where more and more people participate: